 Having No Database Of Critical Assets

 Not having a list or database covering critical assets is usually due to inefficient management procedures and processes.
-When you don't have your necessary assets' data documented, it decreases the ability to protect and safeguard them from potentially malicious actors.
+Not having your necessary assets' data documented decreases the ability to protect and safeguard them from potentially malicious actors.

-Therefore, it is imperative to develop an inventory of all essential data and assets.
-Establishing proper list management processes, including reviews, storage, and updates is also vital.
+Therefore, developing an inventory of all essential data and assets is imperative.
+Establishing proper list management processes, including reviews, storage, and updates, is also vital.